 DocuPotion PDF editor example

-You can preview how your PDF will look in the 'Preview' tab:
+You can preview how your PDF will look in the Template and With data tabs.

 Preview tab in DocuPotion editor